 If women are experiencing any adverse side effects of postmenopausal progesterone levels, they should ensure they are living a healthy lifestyle, and have a healthy body.
 There are a number of things that women can do in order to increase their overall health, for example:

 - Eat a healthy and varied diet filled with fruits, vegetables, and whole grain fibers

 - Exercise regularly; it is recommended to do half an hour a day, five times a week

 - Sleep for between 7 and 8 hours a night in order to wake feeling refreshed

 Alternatively, women can take natural supplements to boost their estrogen and progesterone hormone levels.
 Even during postmenopause, it is important that women have balanced hormone levels.
 Natural supplements can boost the body’s production of hormones, for example:

 - Black cohosh

 - Red clover

 In conclusion, postmenopausal progesterone levels are normally very low.
-However, women are still at risk of a hormonal imbalance, Therefore, it is important to maintain a healthy lifestyle to counter any potential problems.
-Click here for more information about postmenopausal progesterone levels.
+However, women are still at risk of a hormonal imbalance.
+Therefore, it is important to maintain a healthy lifestyle to counter any potential problems.
+Click here for more information about progesterone imbalance.

 Our Readers also liked